 Three weeks ago, our Series A lead called to say the term sheet was ready.
 Eight million dollars.
-I was sitting in my home office at 2 AM, scrolling through a spreadsheet of rejected job applications—not ours, but from someone who'd emailed me after reading one of my earlier pieces on hiring bias.
+I was sitting in my home office at 2 AM, scrolling through LinkedIn posts and Reddit threads from job seekers sharing their experiences with AI screening systems.

-I don't know if he's right.
+I don't know if their observations are right.
 I don't know if our system is filtering out older workers.
 I've spent three years building this technology, and I still can't answer basic questions about whether it makes hiring fairer or just faster.

 So here I am, on the last day of a year that reshaped everything about how humans find work, trying to make sense of what happened.
 This isn't the triumphant year-in-review my investors want me to write.
 It's also not the doom-and-gloom piece that would get me quoted in congressional hearings.
 It's something messier than either—an attempt to understand a year when AI recruiting grew up, screwed up, got sued, got regulated, got richer, and still left me wondering whether we're building something good.